Eating Disorders Overview

 For example, a woman who is 5'5" and weighs 125 pounds has a healthy BMI of 21.
 A woman at the same height who weighs 90 pounds would have a dangerously low BMI of 15.

-Once a diagnosis is made, a doctor will check for any serious complications of eating disorders.
+The provider will check for any serious complications of eating disorders.
 Tests may include:

 Another test is called the SCOFF questionnaire.
 Answering yes to two of these questions is a strong indicator of an eating disorder: